iantruslove/brownsofa/source/_posts/2014-08-03-debugging-in-clojure-tools.markdown

 * Constructing comprehensible systems
   * Easy to exercise
   * Easily observed behavior
-  * Unit Tests
+  * Unit tests
-  * Purity and State
+  * Purity and state
-  * Understand your assumptions.
+  * Understand your assumptions
-* Tools and Techniques
+* Tools and techniques
   * The REPL
   * println
   * Tracing with Spyscope